Choose Implants to Add Volume and Improve Shape and Symmetry at Chicago’s Iteld Plastic Surgery

 What If I Want a Breast Surgery That’s Not Augmentation?

 Dr. Iteld knows that bigger is not better for many women, which is why he also offers breast reduction in addition to breast augmentation.
 As the name implies, this surgery involves taking volume away as opposed to adding it.
 By reducing the size and weight of overly large breasts, he can help women who are tired of the strain and discomfort caused by a constant pull on the chest.

 For patients more concerned with the position and perkiness of their breasts, a breast lift is the ideal option.
 While breast augmentation increases the breasts’ projection, a lift raises them higher.
 This surgery can also include repositioning the nipples to address a saggy look.

-Augmentation and lifts can be performed separately, though the procedures may also be combined to boost the breasts in both prominence and position.
+Breast augmentation and lifts can be performed separately, though the procedures may also be combined to boost the breasts in both prominence and position.

 Breast augmentation is frequently part of a larger package of procedures known as a Mommy Makeover.
 Pregnancy, childbirth, and nursing a baby can wreak havoc on the female body.
-Women who know this from experience also know that there is not just one thing that changes.
+Women who know this from experience also know there is not just one thing that changes.
 Breasts can grow, shrink, and sag—and not always both in the same way.
 This is in addition to physical changes also happening on the belly and farther down.

 Moms are known for their multitasking abilities, and there’s no reason their amazing efficiency shouldn’t carry over to their plastic surgery procedures.
-If there are many areas to be addressed, they can be worked on as part of a total-body makeover that includes breast augmentation, lifts, tucks, and whatever else is necessary to get a body back into pre-baby shape.
+If there are many areas to be addressed, they all can be worked on as part of a total-body makeover that includes breast augmentation, lifts, tucks, and whatever else is necessary to get a body back into pre-baby shape.

 * Results will vary from patient to patient.
 No guarantees about an individual’s result can or should be made based on information provided here.